 I love when leftovers can be repurposed into another meal that tastes completely different from the first one.
-If you happen to make extra of these roasted sweet potato bites for dinner, a savory breakfast is in your future.
-Even if you don’t have any leftover, they are super easy to make.
+If you make extra of these roasted sweet potato bites for dinner, a savory breakfast is in your future.
+Even if you don't have any leftovers, this simple and yummy breakfast is super easy to make.
 This sweet potato hash is wonderfully savory with hints of rosemary and a balance of sweetness from the sweet potatoes, onions and of course, eggs.

 - 2 - 3 cups roasted sweet potato bites

 - 3 tablespoons olive oil